Quentin Serron

-Quentin Serron (born February 25, 1990) is a Belgian basketball player for Limburg United of the BNXT League.
+Quentin Serron (born 25 February 1990) is a Belgian basketball player for Limburg United of the BNXT League.
 Serron plays as point guard or shooting guard.

 Professional career

 Serron started his professional career in the 2010–11 season, with Telenet Oostende.
 After his rookie season, he was named the BLB Most Promising Player of the Year.

 In June 2016, Serron signed in France with BCM Gravelines.
 He averaged 8.6 points, 3.6 rebounds and 3.6 assists per game.
-On July 5, 2018, he signed a two-year deal with Strasbourg IG.
+On 5 July 2018 he signed a two-year deal with Strasbourg IG.
 In the 2019-20 season, he averaged 4.5 points and 1.4 assists per game.

-On February 26, 2020, he has signed with Bilbao Basket of the Liga ACB.
+On 26 February 2020 he signed with Bilbao Basket of the Liga ACB.
 Serron averaged 5.7 points and 2.7 rebounds per game in seven games.
-On July 1, he re-signed with the team to a two-year deal.
+On 1 July he re-signed with the team to a two-year deal.

-On August 26, 2021, he has signed with Boulazac Basket Dordogne of the LNB Pro B.
+On 26 August 2021 he signed with Boulazac Basket Dordogne of the LNB Pro B.

-On September 1, 2022, he has signed with Limburg United of the BNXT League.
+On 1 September 2022 he signed with Limburg United of the BNXT League.